Table of contents

 Over the years, the Prague Synagogue was damaged a few times by flood but was reconstructed and restored.
 It still features a mix of Gothic and Renaissance architectural styles with a vast entranceway and painted stuccos.
 After the Nazi occupation, the synagogue became a memorial to the Jews who died during the persecution.
 More than 77,000 names of those who perished were written by hand on the synagogue walls, along with dates of birth and disappearance.
 Paintings by children from the Terezin concentration camp are also exhibited there today.
 This is another great option to schedule a Prague Synagogue tour for.
 Pinkas Synagogue offers visitors a great opportunity to relate properly with History.

 Španělská synagoga, Dušní 12

+The Spanish Synagogue is another of the most important Prague Synagogues.
 In the 15th century, some of the Jews who were expelled from Spain moved to Prague.
 They were provided a house of prayer, which was then called Old School, on the corner of Vězeňská and Dušní streets.
 This place was eventually replaced with a bigger building in Moorish design, now known as the Spanish Synagogue.

 The neo-Renaissance structure of this Prague Synagogue features interiors reminiscent of Alhambra.
 Its geometric patterns, gilded decors, and ornate stained-glass windows were inspired by Islamic and Spanish styles.
 It was also designed to produce good acoustics for choir music.